nuodb/nuodb-insights/README.md

 - 1 Storage Manager
 - 2 Transaction Engines
 - 2 NuoDB Collector containers (1 for SM, 1 for TE)
-- InfluxDB database
+- 1 InfluxDB database
-- Grafana and NuoDB Dashboards
+- 1 Grafana and NuoDB Dashboards
+- 1 YCSB Demo Workload

 Clone the NuoDB Collector repository and `cd` into it: